Sakura Hime: The Legend of Princess Sakura: The Moon People/ Youko

 He was revealed to be Sakura's older brother, originally named Kai, and is also immortal.
 He hates humans for two reasons: 1) He thinks they are trying to control Sakura 2) the emperor put him in a water chamber to drown him over and over again, which eventually did drive him to what is described as insanity.
-Has a blue stone in his head from drinking the moon spring water and possesses the power to control water.
+Due to his hatred, he abandons his human side.
+Has a blue stone in his head from drinking the moon spring water which makes one a youko, and possesses the power to control water.
+HE kidnaps Sakura asking her to save the moon people, but he catually tries to revive Kaguya.
+Tries to use Sakura to kill Aoba.
+He later steals Sakura and Aoba's soul symbol.